Open OnDemand Overview

 conda config --set auto_activate_base False

-A second possibility is that you have something configured in your .bashrc
+A third possibility is that you have something configured in your .bashrc

 file that is preventing the OOD session from starting.
 Try moving your .bashrc